alexandrnikitin/MPMCQueue.NET/README.md

 Bounded multiple producers multiple consumers queue for .NET

+**Note: `ConcurrentQueue<T>` uses this algorithm since .NET Core and .NET >5.0.
+Please use that instead.
+Unless you want to modify this implementation for you needs, e.g. MPSC, SCMP.**

 ### Overview
 This is an attempt to port [the famous Bounded MPMC queue algorithm by Dmitry Vyukov][1024-mpmc] to .NET.
 All credit goes to Dmitry Vyukov.
 I let myself quote the description: